Oil On My Shoes – The Original Petroleum Geology Site!

 Step 2 – The Petroleum Geologist Packages The Deal

 Once the new location is defined, and the geologist is satisfied the prospect is a good one, the work is just beginning.
 He has a large amount of rough data available in the form of work maps, that he used to satisfy himself of the feasibility.
-Now, he must condense this large data mass into a set of presentation materials that can be shown to non-geologists.
+Now, he must condense this large data mass into a set of presentation materials that can be shown and explained to non-geologists.

 To package the deal, he will prepare sets of simplified maps and stratigraphic cross-sections, highly-colored and attractive to the eye.
 He may use Powerpoint, or other presentation software.
 Creativity, design sense, and art skills are important during this phase.
 He needs to anticipate all possible questions, and be prepared to answer each one of them.
 He must be very sure of himself and his facts before he moves to the next step.

 Step 3 – The Petroleum Geologist Sells the Deal

 Now the geologist must step into a role that is often uncomfortable for him … selling his prospect.
 It may be uncomfortable because geologists are scientists, with scientific backgrounds and schooling.
 They are used to talking to other scientists.
 But now the geologist must become a salesman in order to convince people who are not geology experts of the value of the prospect.
 These people may include managers, bankers, engineers, and oil and gas investors.

 Of course, the geologist wants to see her prospect drilled.
 She will use all of her ability to present it in the best light.
 There is a lot of room for interpretation with any prospect (that’s what makes it fun).
 But, she will take great pains to ensure all her data is presented accurately and concisely.
 She is bound by her own integrity, the integrity of any professional group she is a member of, and the integrity of her profession.

 She is looking to convince her clients that